-Interior space is a bit limited, even by the low standards of this class of car.
+Interior space is limited, even by the low standards of this class.
 There’s plenty of room for a leggy driver and passenger to get comfortable, but otherwise the only place to put your stuff is in the small, lidded area behind the seats or in the tiny glovebox or door pockets.
 You don’t even get cup-holders.

 Both the Porsche 911 and BMW i8 Coupe have a couple of small rear seats that are great for throwing bags onto, or for occasionally squeezing the kids in for short journeys, and even the Honda’s two-seat rivals generally offer more space around the interior.

 The NSX’s boot, located just behind the mid-mounted engine, has a rather stingy capacity of 110 litres and is an awkward shape.
 It’s just about big enough for a couple of soft weekend bags, but it’s a long way off the space offered in an Audi R8 or McLaren 570S, and there’s no front boot for extra storage, either.
 So, while the Honda will be great to drive on a long-distance road trip, you’ll need to pack light.

 - 1VerdictThe now-discontinued second-generation NSX was great fun and savagely rapid, but not any more efficient than a non-hybrid supercar